Diocese of Fairbanks

 The Diocese of Fairbanks is led by a bishop who serves as pastor of the mother church, Sacred Heart Cathedral in the City of Fairbanks.
 The diocese is a suffragan of the Archdiocese of Anchorage-Juneau.
-As of February 2023, the post of bishop is vacant.
+His Excellency Steven Maekawa, O.P. is the current Bishop of Fairbanks.

+Statistics

+As of 2023, the Diocese of Fairbanks had 46 parishes and missions, with 14 priests, to serve 11,876 Catholics, in an area of 409849 sqmi.
+It is geographically the largest diocese in the United States.